Slavery in Iraq: Abbasid Caliphate (750–1258)

-Iraq was the center of the Abbasid Caliphate, were slavery played a major part.
+Iraq was the center of the Abbasid Caliphate, where slavery played a major part.
 The slave trade had been big also during the Umayyad Caliphate, but then, it had been fueled by war captives and people enslaved as tax levy, but during the Abbasid Caliphate the slave trade was supplanted by people bought through commercial slave trade provided for the slave markets in Basra, Baghdad and Samarra.

 Slaves were transported in the 9th-century from the Red Sea slave trade to Jeddah, Mecca and Medina, and by caravan over the desert to Baghdad; as well as via the Indian Ocean slave trade by boat through the Persian Gulf to Ras al Khymah, Dubai, Bandrar Abbas, Bushine and Basra.

 Female slaves were primarily used as either domestic servants, or as concubines (sex slaves), while male slaves were used in a number of tasks.

 The slave trade in the Muslim world focused on women for used of domestic servants and sex slaves.

 Women were trafficked to the royal Abbasid harem from Europe via the Volga trade route, as well as from Africa and Asia.

 Contemporary writers in the late 9th-century estimated that there were around 300,000 slaves in Iraq.

 The harsh condition resulted in a big slave rebellion known as the Zanj Rebellion, which lasted between 869 and 883.
 Thousands and possibly millions of Africans, Berbers, Turks, and Europeans from Northeastern Europe (saqaliba) are estimated to have been enslaved in this time period.

 Ottoman Iraq (1534–1920)

 During the early modern period, the territory of modern Iraq, Mesopotamia, was a battle ground dominated first by the Aq Qoyunlu, the Safavid Iran and finally the Ottoman Empire, with an interruption of the Mamluk dynasty (1704–1831).

-Slaves where imported to the area from East Africa and the Indian Ocean slave trade via the Persian Gulf to the ancient slava market of Basra.
+Slaves were imported to the area from East Africa and the Indian Ocean slave trade via the Persian Gulf to the ancient slava market of Basra.
 A smaller slave trade in Europeans where imported from the North.
 At the very end of Ottoman rule, the enslavement of the Armenians took place.